dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/bic_table5.png)

-### Table 1: Comparing feature sets using BIC scores
+### Table 1: Comparing Feature Sets Using BIC Scores

 The first component of the BIC, called the likelihood function, is a measure of goodness of fit between a model and the data.
 The more features you include in your model, the higher your likelihood function will be (the higher the better).
 The second component of BIC is the regularization parameter.
 This term penalizes models by the number of features included.
 So models containing extra features that don't add much information will show higher scores (worse).